PlusLabNLP/PredictiveEngagement/README.md

 ### Train/test model
 Run main.py in order to train the engagement classifier, test it, finetune it on Daily Dilaog dataset and predict engagement score for queries and replies of Daily Dialoge test set.
 Model directory includes the engagement classifier trained on ConvAI dataset and finetuned on Daily Dialog set.
-The finetuned model is based on mean pooling of word embeddings.
+The finetuned model is based on mean pooling of word embeddings. cd into pytorch_src/ directory and specify the mode and all the parameter values that you need to run.
+As an example, the command below uses the finetuned model in the model directory to predict engagement scores for queries and replies from test set of Daily Dialog dataset.
+With pooling argument specify what kind of pooling strategy should be used for sentence encoding. python main.py --mode predict --pooling mean